 President George Washington was born on February 22, 1732.
 President Abraham Lincoln was born on February 12, 1809.
 We now celebrate their lives—and those of our other presidents—this Presidents’ Day.

 Ask any American to name some of the greatest U.S. presidents, and probably near the top of their list will be both George Washington and Abraham Lincoln.
-What made both of these men such great leaders?
+So, what made both of these men such great and memorable leaders?

 Washington and Lincoln: Similar Education